How to use Flamingock Templates Since 1.2.0

 </dependency>

-Step 2: define a Template-based change
+Step 2: Create the change file

 In Flamingock, a Change represents a single unit of work that needs to be applied to your system — for example, creating a table, updating a configuration, or setting up a cloud resource.